Scheduled MonumentsEnglandSnibston Colliery

 What is Snibston Colliery?

-Snibston Colliery is a coal mine complex located near Coalville in Leicestershire, which operated from the mid-nineteenth century and represents the industrial heritage of the East Midlands coalfield.
+Snibston Colliery is a coal mine and associated industrial complex located near Coalville in Leicestershire, England, which operated from the mid-nineteenth century onwards.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018472.

 Who is responsible for protecting Snibston Colliery?